smabbasht/dotfiles/README.md

 There are some key bindings in i3 configuration file such as for brave-browser, thunar, mailspring etc. If you don't wish to use them then comment corresponding lines from `line 68` to `line 83` in `i3/config` file so that i3 launches with no error. same goes if you are planning not to use kitty or rofi etc.

-If you wish to use these nice opensource software, then install them through Pacman using the command below
+If you wish to use these nice opensource software, then install them through pacman and yay using the command added below
 ```
 sudo pacman -S yay thunar
 yay -S brave mailspring whatsapp-for-linux